nazzerdawk/BudgetTool/README.md

 so to speak.

 Stage 1: Basic Functionality.
 [Complete]
-    This program will be a simple console app.
+* This program will be a simple console app.
-        At start, there will be single main class called Budget.
-        Budget will contain a list of Ints called Transactions, an Int called BudgetedAmount, and an Int called RemainingAmount
+* Budget will contain a list of Ints called Transactions, an Int called BudgetedAmount, and an Int called RemainingAmount
-        There will be a Method named Update() that will call each time any other command is called.
+* There will be a Method named Update() that will call each time any other command is called.
-    Interaction will be command line based and will allow user to input following commands:
+* Interaction will be command line based and will allow user to input following commands:
 - Show Budget - Will output the BudgetedAmount, then the transactions list, and then the remaining total.
 - Set Budget nnnn - Updates BudgetedAmount to the specified number nnnn
 - Add Expense nnnn- Adds a negative Int to the Transactions list with value nnnn
 - Add Income nnnn - Adds a positive Int to the Transactions list with value nnnn
 - Reset - Resets all values after a confirmation dialogue
 - Help - Lists the above commands.

 Stage 2: Expected Features

     This will expand the budgeting tool to allow for categorization and naming of expenses.

     This will be done by replacing the Transactions list type (Int) with an class called Transaction.